The Denver Classroom Teachers Association, the union that represents most of the district’s 5,600 teachers — is demanding a hike in pay.

-Denver and other school district across Colorado saw, with educators rallying at the state Capitol for increased public funding.
+Denver and other school district across Colorado saw large teacher walkouts last April, with educators rallying at the state Capitol for increased public funding.

 Over the last year, teachers have been at the forefront of worker activism, animated by frustration over stagnant pay and dwindling education funding.
 That has resulted in bulging classroom sizes and forced many educators to work second jobs.

 The labor unrest is also playing out this week in Oakland, California, where teachers who’ve been working without a contract since July 2017 voted to strike as soon as this month if an agreement cannot be reached.
-In Virginia, last month at the state Capitol to demand pay hike and increased school funding.
+In Virginia, thousands of teachers marched last month at the state Capitol to demand pay hike and increased school funding.